laurelthorburn/laurelthorburn/README.md

 I am  a full stack developer and doctor of audiology who is known for being energetic, determined, and curious.
 I love to code and am always looking for new things to create.
 In my freetime I study Spanish, American Sign Language (ASL), and play the violin 🎻.
 Want to code together?
 Send me an email!

 - 👩🏻‍🎓 Full Stack Developer certificate from University of Denver (MERN stack)
-- 🌱 I’m currently learning/exploring improved Accessibility & Ruby on Rails 🚀
+- 🌱 I’m currently learning/exploring improved Accessibility & Typescript
 - 💬 Send me an algorithm to solve 💖
 - 📫 How to reach me: codinglaurel@gmail.com
 - 📖 Fun fact: I read the docs && the source code